 Kelowna, situated in the Okanagan Valley, is a lively city and year-round destination in beautiful British Columbia, Canada.
-And why is Kelowna so popular with Canadians and travelers alike?
-Sparkling, 83-mile long Lake Okanagan combined with sunny, hot leisurely days create the perfect summertime vibe in Kelowna.
-Some might say that Kelowna’s popularity is all about its world-class wineries and bountiful orchards, while others might argue that Kelowna has great access to the outdoors, including the surrounding mountains and the lake.
+And why is this getaway so popular with Canadians and international travelers alike?
+Sparkling, 83-mile-long Okanagan Lake combined with sunny, hot leisurely days create the perfect summertime vibe in the city of Kelowna.
+Some might say that Kelowna’s popularity is all about its world-class wineries and bountiful orchards, while others might attribute it to Kelowna’s great access to the outdoors, including the surrounding mountains and the lake.

 Whatever the reason, Kelowna appeals to all ages.
 At certain times of the year, one can ski in the morning and hit the golf courses in the afternoon.
 This is a popular lifestyle with retirees!

 Kelowna has a small, bustling airport (Kelowna International Airport, or YLW), and its location, a 5-hour drive east of Vancouver, makes it the perfect stop on a Western Canadian road trip.

 City Park In Kelowna

 Grab an ice cream at my favorite ice cream shop, Moo-Lix, and stroll along the lakefront pathway.
-City Park, with its stunning mountain views, has a long sandy beach for swimming, a children’s waterpark, picnic area, and lawn bowling.
+City Park, with its stunning mountain views, has a long sandy beach for swimming, a children’s waterpark, a picnic area, and lawn bowling.
 Bring a beach umbrella, sit back, and relax on the shores of Okanagan Lake.

-Waterfront Park, located at 1200 Water Street, has a lagoon, sandy swim beach, landscaped gardens, and a boardwalk.
-It’s a bit quieter than City Park.
+Waterfront Park, located at 1200 Water Street, has a lagoon, a sandy swim beach, landscaped gardens, and a boardwalk.
+This beach on Okanagan Lake is quieter than City Park’s.

-Boyce-Gyro Beach, 3400 Lakeshore Road, has Kelowna’s longest sandy beach.
+Boyce-Gyro Beach, 3400 Lakeshore Road, has the city of Kelowna’s longest sandy beach.
 The large park is popular and has paddle board rentals and beach volleyball courts.
-Bring a picnic and spend the day!
+Bring a picnic and spend the day by glistening Okanagan Lake.

 On the way to Boyce-Gyro Beach, stop in the cute shopping district, full of boutiques and cafes along Pandosy Street.